andy-goryachev-oracle/Test/doc/Text/LayoutInfo.md

 Provides the information associated with the caret:

-- `public int getPartCount()` - returns the number of parts representing the caret
+- `public int getSegmentCount()` - returns the number of segments representing the caret
-- `public Rectangle2D getPartAt(int index)` - returns the geometry of the part at the specified index
+- `public Rectangle2D getSegmentAt(int index)` - returns the geometry of the segment at the specified index

-Note: `CaretInfo.getPartAt()` may return a more complex object (`CaretLineInfo`) instead, to support future extension such as direction of text at each caret, and other information.

 ## Future Additions

-In the future, the new API may be easily extended to provide other insights such as individual glyph runs, text direction, and so on.
+In the future, these APIs may be extended to provide additional information about the text runs for the purposes of better handling of bidirectional use cases.